-WASHINGTON -- A government watchdog says the FBI has access to about 640 million photos, including driver's license pictures and mugshots, which could be used in facial recognition searches.
+WASHINGTON -- A government watchdog says the FBI has access to about 640 million photographs — including from driver's licenses, passports and mugshots — that can be searched using facial recognition technology.